BSkura98/TimeTracker/README.md

 - Create new timers
 - Edit timers
 - Delete timers
-- Save timers in local storage
+- Save timers in local storage (it will be replaced by saving data in database)

 To do list:
 * Save and display more detailed data regarding timers - in progress
-* Create API to save all the data - in progress
+* Connect client app with API - in progress

 ## Status

 Project is _in progress_

-This simple project was created in April 2021 and I returned to its development in July 2023.
+The first version of this project was created in April 2021 and its development was resumed in July 2023.